-Scientists at the Stanford University, Palo Alto, California, have developed a new technology that detects nerve cells fire based on changing shape.
-According to scientists, the technology can be used to nerve activity in light-accessible parts of the body, such as the eye.
+Scientists at Stanford University, Palo Alto, California, have developed a new technology that detects nerve cells fire based on changing shape.
+According to scientists, the technology can be used for nerve activity in light-accessible body parts, such as the eye.

-This noninvasive technology takes benefit of a side-effect of that change in voltage.
-Means, when nerve cells fires, the cell’s membrane temporarily becomes slightly stiffer, leading to a rounding of the cell’s shape.
+This non-invasive technology takes benefit of a side-effect of that change in voltage.
+This means when nerve cells fire, the cell’s membrane temporarily becomes slightly stiffer, leading to a rounding of the cell’s shape.
 These cell shape changes can be picked up by interferometric (phase) imaging, which senses alterations in the light passing through the cell or being reflected from its surface.

-With rapid imaging, the specialists can consolidate 50 outlines together in pieces, averaging out the commotion and expanding the quality of the signal.
-They likewise structured a novel calculation that would recognize instructive areas (i.e. the parts of the phones that move the most) and support the flag further.
+With rapid imaging, the specialists can consolidate 50 outlines together in pieces, averaging out the commotion and expanding the signal quality.
+They likewise structured a novel calculation that would recognize instructive areas (i.e., the parts of the phones that move the most) and support the flag further.

-Then by using a dish of cells that had been engineered to fire like neurons, scientists compared their method to classic, electrode-based measurements of neurons firing.
+Then, by using a dish of cells engineered to fire like neurons, scientists compared their method to classic, electrode-based measurements of neurons firing.
 They found that the microscope readings precisely matched the electrical signals sensed by the electrodes.

-Daniel Palanker, Ph.D., at Stanford said, “Our task in this joint grant was an establishment of the basic facts—how fast and how much the cells move during action potential—and to devise the best technical strategies for the system to be then used in humans.
-I think this paper will be a solid reference regarding mechanical effects in cells when they fire.”
+Daniel Palanker, Ph.D., at Stanford, said, “Our task in this joint grant was an establishment of the basic facts—how fast and how much the cells move during action potential—and to devise the best technical strategies for the system to be used in humans.
+This paper will be a solid reference regarding mechanical effects in cells when they fire.”